-These options do not need to be set but can be modified for specific High Availability requirements.
+These options do not need to be set, but are modifable according to the requirements of High Availability.

-Note This mechanism is fully carried out by InfiniBand, i.e. it does not require a functional Ethernet network.
+Note This mechanism can use the InfiniBand network alone, i.e. it does not require a functional Ethernet network.

 2.1.3.2 Architecture